Headoo/DropboxHelper/README.md

 ```

 * Your app Dropbox Token can be found here https://www.dropbox.com/developers/apps
-* For folder path, do not forget the leading slash
+* For folder path, do not forget the leading slash (/)
-* For folder cursor :

 Then, launch PHPUnit:
 ```bash